Cinnamonpuma/DraftModeTOUM/README.md

 1. Each player is assigned a random **slot number** (their turn order).
 2. The role pool is built from the host's current TOUM role settings.
-3. Players pick one at a time in slot order.
+3. Players pick in slot order.
+The host can allow **1 or 2** players to pick at the same time via the Concurrent Picks setting.

 ---

 ### Taking Your Turn

 When it's your turn, a role picker UI will appear.
-Choose one of the offered roles — or pick **Random** to be assigned any available role from the pool.
+Choose one of the offered roles - or pick **Random** to be assigned any available role from the pool.
 Other players will see a waiting screen showing who is currently picking.
+If concurrent picks are enabled, the waiting screen shows **MULTI** while more than one player is picking.

 If the timer runs out before you pick, a random role is automatically assigned and the draft moves on.